xmaple555/C-Programming-Note/README.md

 ```
 The printf format string, percent d inside two double quotations`"%d"`, will output the integer value of myNum.

-Printf format string, also known as format specifier, starts with a percent symbol `%` to print a variable's value .
+Printf format string, also known as format specifier, starts with a percent symbol `%` to print the value of a variable.
 To print different types, use percent c `%c` for char, percent s `%s` for string ,and percent f `%f` for float.

 ## Constants